Yukkuricraft/yukkuricraft.net/content/pages/SurvivalGuide.md

 #### Fewer chores, more fun

 Some things in Vanilla just feels like a drag.
 For example, finding just the right painting more your room.
-On YukkuriCraft, you can just right-click on the painting instead to scroll through different paintings.
+On Yukkuricraft, you can just right-click on the painting instead to scroll through different paintings.
 Copying and editing signs is another painful experience.
 If you want to copy a sign here, just right-click it with an ink sac.
 If you instead want to edit it, just use the